UniMath/agda-unimath/src/foundation/functoriality-fibers-of-maps.lagda.md

   q : ap g p ∙ ((β a)⁻¹ ∙ refl) ＝ ((α a)⁻¹ ∙ refl) ∙ γ₁ (f a)
 ```

-The first identification is simply `γ₀ a`.
-To obtain the second identification,
+The first identification is `γ₀ a`.
+To obtain the second identification, we
-we first simplify using the right unit law.
+first simplify using the right unit law.
 I.e., it suffices to construct an
 identification

 ```text